chrissiwaffler/notes/content/git.md

 	git add .
 	```
 > [!Info]
 >  Sometimes, git doesn't track a new file yet ...
-(Geht bei git commit -am nicht immer ...)
->  This also means that `git add --all` doesn't add it to the index.
+This also that `git commit -am "..."` doesn't add it to the index.
 > You have to explicitly add the folder or the file to the index.

 - making a **commit**